PurdueLunabotics/purdue_lunabotics/python_node.md

   - In parentheses are any classes that this class inherits from
 - All Python Nodes should inherit from the `rclpy.node.Node` class
   - Inheriting is a way for us to add functionality to our class without rewriting the code.
+  - You can import the Node class by using the from keyword. `from rclpy.node import Node`
 - Every function within the class must have a first parameter of `self`.
   - This allows us to use the self object later on to create variables that don't get removed at the end of a function and can be accessed from anywhere in the code.